cloudfoundry/docs-bosh/content/git-lfs-release-blobstore.md

 ### Cloning a Release with Git LFS

-When cloning a repository with Git LFS blobs:
+When cloning a repository with Git LFS blobs, Git LFS automatically downloads all blob objects.
+For detailed information on cloning and pulling with Git LFS, see the [Git LFS documentation](https://git-lfs.com/).

 ```shell
 git clone https://github.com/your-org/my-release.git
 cd my-release
 ```

-Git LFS automatically downloads all blob objects referenced in `blobs/` and `final_blobs/` directories.
 If LFS objects fail to download, you can manually pull them:

 ```shell
 git lfs pull